MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 ## FIPS 140 compliant for Microsoft Entra authentication

-Consistent with the guidelines outlined in [NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html?azure-portal=true), authenticators used by US government agencies are required to use FIPS 140 validated cryptography.
+Consistent with the guidelines outlined in [NIST Special Publication 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html), authenticators used by US government agencies are required to use FIPS 140 validated cryptography.
 This guideline helps US government agencies meet the requirements of [Executive Order (EO) 14028](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/?azure-portal=true).
 Additionally, this guideline helps other regulated industries such as healthcare organizations working with [Electronic Prescriptions for Controlled Substances (EPCS)](/azure/compliance/offerings/offering-epcs-us) meet their regulatory requirements.

 FIPS 140 is a US government standard that defines minimum security requirements for cryptographic modules in information technology products and systems.
 The [Cryptographic Module Validation Program (CMVP)](https://csrc.nist.gov/Projects/cryptographic-module-validation-program?azure-portal=true) maintains the testing against the FIPS 140 standard.